CONTACT|HELP

 What are the grant application pre-requisites?

-• Your application shall have been selected as eligible for registration by the Education Board
+• Your application shall have been selected as eligible for registration by the Executive Board

 • You must provide two reference letters